-For 100 years, Pebble Beach Golf Links has been a stern test of golfing ability.
-Compared to fellow championship hosts, however, the course has changed little in the past half century.
+Compared to fellow old-school championship hosts, Pebble Beach Golf Links has changed little in the past half century.
 At the 1972 U.S. Open, it played at 6,815 yards.
 This weekend, it will stretch to 7,075—as much yardage as the course can muster without putting tees on the roofs of the surrounding mansions.
-Augusta National, by contrast, has swelled from 6,980 to 7,475 yards over the same period.
+Augusta National, by contrast, has swelled from 6,980 to 7,475 yards in the same period.

-For today’s pros, Pebble Beach is a small ballpark, but somehow it has remained a formidable championship test.
+So for today’s pros, Pebble Beach is a small ballpark.
+But it’s still a formidable championship venue.
 The 2000 and 2010 U.S. Opens, in which harsh USGA setups met foul weather, were memorably brutal.
-But even during the annual AT&T Pro-Am, when the course plays at a wide, soft 6,816 yards, it’s hardly a pushover.
+Even during the annual AT&T Pro-Am, when the course plays to a wide, soft 6,816 yards, it’s hardly a pushover.
 Typically it yields a scoring average of 71.5 to 72, and when the wind picks up, as it did in 2014, Pebble Beach becomes one of the toughest courses on tour.

-So how has it stood the test of time?
-One reason is the clever way the design uses the immense slope of the property.
+So why has it stood the test of time?
+One reason is the clever way the course uses the immense slope of its property.
 The land tilts toward the sea, and most of the holes are set across this hillside rather than up or down it.
-As a result, even when you find fairways, you often hit your next shot with the ball significantly below or above your feet.
+As a result, even when players find the fairway, they often hit their next shot with the ball significantly below or above their feet.

 The heavily sloped 9th hole at Pebble Beach.
 Photo credit: Evan Schiller

-In itself, this fact would be of no particular interest.
+In and of itself, this aspect of the design would not be particularly interesting.
 There are plenty of banal courses on the sides of hills.
-But what makes the slope of Pebble Beach’s fairways compelling is its connection to the size and orientation of the greens.
+But what makes Pebble Beach’s tilted fairways compelling is their connection to the size and orientation of the greens.

 First, the obvious: the greens are small.
 To approach a small green from a sidehill lie is a technical and mental challenge, even for the world’s best golfers.

-But it’s not just the size of Pebble’s greens that makes them difficult to approach; it’s also their orientation relative to the slope of the fairways.
-On several holes, the shot shape encouraged by the lie in the fairway is opposite to the shot shape most kindly received by the green.
+But it’s not just the size of Pebble’s greens that makes them difficult to hit; it’s also their orientation relative to the slope of the fairways.
+On several holes, the shot shape encouraged by one’s lie in the fairway is opposite to the shot shape most readily received by the green.

-For instance, on the 3rd hole, the fairway tilts right to left, leaving right-handers with the ball above their feet, a lie that promotes a draw.
+For instance, on the 3rd hole, the fairway falls to the left, leaving right-handers with the ball above their feet, a lie that promotes a draw.
 (From this point on, for simplicity’s sake, I will refer to “fade lies” and “draw lies” in reference to right-handed players.
 Apologies, lefties.)
-The green, however, sits at a left-to-right diagonal that appears more receptive to a fade.
-Also, a drawing approach must carry the front-right bunker and avoid reaching to the back-left section of the green, which runs away.
-In other words, the orientation of the 3rd green rewards those who can control their ball flight from a lie that promotes the wrong shape and the wrong miss.
+The green, however, sits on a left-to-right diagonal that is more receptive to a fade.
+A hooking approach would have to carry the front-right bunker and stop short of the back-left section of the green, which runs away.
+So the orientation of the 3rd green rewards those who can control their ball flight from a lie that promotes the wrong shape and the wrong miss.

 The 3rd fairway and green at Pebble Beach.
 Photo credit: Evan Schiller

-The same is true on other holes, especially Nos.
+The same is true on several other holes, especially Nos.
 4, 9, and 10 (fade lies, draw greens), and Nos.
 11, 13, and 18 (draw lies, fade greens).
 Nos.
-4, 9, 10, and 18 introduce the additional intrigue of the shoreline.
-Into each of those greens, the preferred angle of approach is from close to cliff’s edge.
-Consider the 10th hole: if your drive finds the promontory above the beach 280-320 yards from the tournament tees, your second shot will be fairly simple.
+4, 9, 10, and 18 offer the additional intrigue of the shoreline, tempting players to risk disaster in search of the preferred angle.
+Consider the 10th hole: if your drive finds the promontory above the beach 280-320 yards from the tournament tees, the green will open up to you.
 You can hit a draw, a fade, a straight ball, whatever.
-The more you hedge away from the danger off the tee, however, the more you will be asked to shape your approach right to left, and the more the land will pull against you.
+But the more you hedge away from the bluffs, the worse your lie and angle will become.
+The orientation of the green will appear to demand a right-to-left approach, but the slope of the land will encourage the opposite.

 Looking down the 10th hole at Pebble Beach, with Carmel Beach to the right.
 Photo credit: Evan Schiller